Religious Education and Collective Worship and Church Links

 Parents are invited to join us for Celebration Worship during which children have the opportunity to share the work they have being doing in class during the week.
 Selected children also receive certificates for their contribution to our school and value leaves for those who promote these attributes in our school.

 As a Church of England school we value our Christian distinctiveness.
 All classrooms have a spiritual area which highlights the core values that our school embodies.
-Prayers are said daily and our children learn a variety of Christian hymns and songs.
+We invite children and adults to pray daily and our children learn a variety of Christian hymns and songs.
 We also have worship focus days which concentrate on important messages of the Bible and the example that Jesus gave us.

 Parents are reminded that they have the right to withdraw their children from all or part of the Religious Education and Collective Worship provided.
 Under such circumstances, the school ensures that children are fully supervised and engaged in purposeful activities.